 - Pharmacies that supply drugs for home infusion therapy. - Pharmacies that supply drugs for residents of a long-term care (LTC) facility.
 Usually, a LTC facility (such as a nursing home) has its own pharmacy.
-If you have difficulty getting Part D drugs in an LTC facility, call your Care Team at 1-866-783-1444 (TTY users call 711). - Pharmacies that serve the Indian Health Service / Tribal / Urban Indian Health Program (not available in Puerto Rico).
-Except in emergencies, only Native Americans or Alaska Natives have access to these pharmacies in our network. - Pharmacies that dispense drugs restricted by the FDA to certain locations or that require special handling, provider coordination, or education on their use.
+If you have difficulty getting your Part D drugs in an LTC facility, call your Care Team at 1-866-783-1444 (TTY users call 711).
+If you are in LTC facility, we must ensure that you are able to routinely receive your Part D benefits through our network of LTC pharmacies, which is typically the pharmacy that the LTC facility uses. - Pharmacies that serve the Indian Health Service / Tribal / Urban Indian Health Program (not available in Puerto Rico).
+Except in emergencies, only Native Americans or Alaska Natives have access to these pharmacies in our network.

+Pharmacies that dispense drugs restricted by the FDA to certain locations or that require special handling, provider coordination, or education on its use.
 To locate a specialized pharmacy, go to your Provider and Pharmacy Directory vnshealthplans.org/providers or call your Care Team at 1-866-783-1444 (TTY users call 711).